 Goals for Supervision:

-Supervision Agreement
+1

+2

+3

+4

-I, the supervisee, have read the supervision contract as well as the responsibilities of the supervisee.
-I agree to act accordingly to everything stated there as shown by my signature below.
-I understand that this agreement can be terminated if either party does not live up to his or her responsibilities as outlined above.
-I agree to adhere to the contents of this agreement, until otherwise negotiated and formalized as addenda to this agreement.
+everything stated there as shown by m y signature below.
+I understand that i ibilities as outlined above.
+I agree to ies of the supervisee.
+I agree to act accordingly to this agreement can be terminated if either party adhere to the contents of this agreement, until

-Print Supervisee Name Supervisee Signature Date Giselle Macfarlane, MA, LMFT Supervisor Supervisor Signature Date
+Print Supervisee Name Supervisee Signature Date

+Giselle Macfarlane, MA, LMFT Supervisor Supervisor Signature Date